valery1707/hugo/content/blog/2016-07-03-jwt-authentication-with-spring-web---part-3.markdown

 Date: Wed, 06 Jul 2016 06:05:46 GMT
 ```

 In the next blog post, the fourth is this series, we will move on to verifying the token presented by the client for subsequent requests.
-The source code for this example for the progress made from part 1 through part3 is available on [GitHub](https://github.com/sdqali/jwt-demo/tree/09b02336e4b7c746cb4c134dc020243aef827b66).
+The source code for this example for the progress made from part 1 through part 3 is available on [GitHub](https://github.com/sdqali/jwt-demo/tree/09b02336e4b7c746cb4c134dc020243aef827b66).

 [^1]: jjwt - Java JWT: JSON Web Token for Java and Android, available on [GitHub](https://github.com/jwtk/jjwt).